 7 Best Things to Do in Gloucestershire

-From castles and enchanted forests to a tiny Taj Mahal and river surfing, these are some of the best things to do in Gloucestershire.
+From castles and enchanted forests to a tiny Taj Mahal and river surfing, these are some of the best things to do in Gloucestershire

 Hidden beneath the Forest of Dean, Clearwell Caves is a network of natural caves over 4,500 years old.
-If the caves look familiar that’s because they’ve been used as the location for small screen classics like His Dark Materials, Dr Who, and The Chronicles of Narnia.
+If the caves look familiar, that’s because they’ve been used as the location for small screen classics like His Dark Materials, Dr Who, and The Chronicles of Narnia.
 Adrenaline seekers can take longer guided tours through the deeper labyrinths of natural and mined caves some 200 ft (62m) below the surface.

 This is definitely one of the more unique things to do in Gloucestershire.
-On a visit to Sezincote, you’d be forgiven for thinking you’d left Gloucestershire and been transported to India.
-The Mogul Indian palace in the Cotswolds was heavily influenced by Hindu and Muslim architecture and is credited with influencing the design of the Brighton pavilion after a visit by The Prince Regent in 1807.
+On a visit to Sezincote, you’d be forgiven for thinking that you’d left Gloucestershire and been transported to India.
+The Mogul Indian palace in the Cotswolds was heavily influenced by Hindu and Muslim architecture, and is credited with influencing the design of the Brighton pavilion after a visit by The Prince Regent in 1807.
 Take high tea overlooking the garden with its temples, grottoes, waterfalls and canals reminiscent of the Taj Mahal.

-While Sezincote Estate is open to the public its bedrooms aren’t.
+While Sezincote Estate is open to the public, its bedrooms aren’t.
 Luckily, those looking for accommodation near this picture-perfect home won’t be disappointed.
 A night’s stay in nearby Moreton-in-Marsh doesn’t come any better than at Siskin’s Wing.
-This two-bedroom home which sleeps up to four guests is close to some cute cafes and antique shops, and makes for a luxurious base from which to see some of the best things Gloucestershire has to offer.
+This two-bedroom home, which sleeps up to four guests, is close to some cute cafes and antique shops, and makes for a luxurious base from which to see some of the best things Gloucestershire has to offer.

-Westonbirt, The National Arboretum
+Spend a day at Westonbirt, The National Arboretum

-Bragging rights in the Cotswolds goes to whichever village has the oldest building and they don’t come more historic than Sudeley Castle near Winchcombe.
+Bragging rights in the Cotswolds goes to whichever village has the oldest building, and they don’t come more historic than Sudeley Castle near Winchcombe.
 The castle has been called home by kings and queens for nearly 1,000 years and has plenty of stories to share with all those who visit.
 Wander through the castle’s gardens and don't miss the pheasantry.
 Sudeley Castle is home to one of the largest public collections of rare and endangered species of pheasants from around the world.

-The Severn Bore
+Tackle the Severn Bore

-Not only is the Severn River the longest in the UK, winding its way 220 miles across the West of England, it’s also home to one the most unusual natural phenomena on these isles.
-Rising tides move into the funnel-shaped Bristol Channel and Severn Estuary forcing their way upstream in a series of waves, as far as Gloucester and beyond.
-Surfers come from across the UK to ride the river waves which you can watch from the comfort of a cosy riverside inn.
+Not only is the River Severn the longest in the UK, winding its way 220 miles across the West of England, it’s also home to one the most unusual natural phenomena on these isles.
+Rising tides move into the funnel-shaped Bristol Channel and Severn Estuary, forcing their way upstream in a series of waves as far as Gloucester and beyond.
+Surfers come from across the UK to ride the river waves, which you can watch from the comfort of a cosy riverside inn.
 Your best chance of catching the bore is between February to April and August to October.